-Learn how to research your Jewish family history going back to your ancestral towns
+Learn how to research your Jewish family history going back to your European ancestors and their ancestral towns

 “You don’t have to be a celebrity to have an interesting family”